stephanlphilips/pulse_lib/docs/index.rst

 A lot of attention is given to performance, structure and ease of use.

 Features now include:
-	- Support for arbitrary pulse/sine wave based sequences (phase coherent atm)
+	- Support for arbitrary pulse/sine wave based sequences (phase coherent atm).
 	- Fully multidimensional.
 Execute any command as a loop in any dimension.
 	- Short and clean syntax.
 No sympy.
-	- Native support for virtual gates
+	- Native support for virtual gates.
-	- IQ toolkit and IQ virtual channels -- Full suppport for single sideband modulation (Along with PM/AM/FM)
+	- IQ toolkit and IQ virtual channels -- Full suppport for single sideband modulation (Along with PM/AM/FM).
+   - Automatic compenstation for DC offsets.
 	- High speed uploader for Keysight PXI systems which supports upload during playback.

 .. toctree::